apex-commons/apex-commons.github.com/_posts/2011-05-11-pageutils.markdown

     }
 </pre>

-You might also want to check to see which messages your page has accumulated (perhaps in a Unit Test - &lt;guesssing/&gt;); PageUtils() has methods for checking for specific types of messages
+You might also want to check to see which messages your page has accumulated (perhaps in a Unit Test); PageUtils() has methods for checking for specific types of messages
 <pre class="brush: java">
     global static ApexPages.Message[] getErrorMessages(){
         return PageUtils.getMessagesAtLevel(ApexPages.Severity.ERROR, true);